vikas9dev/spring-ai/docs/04-teaching-llms-to-remember---the-power-of-chat-memory-in-spring-ai_combined.md

 ---

-## 5. Configuring Conversation ID for REST API
+## 5. Pre-User Memory in LLM - Configuring Conversation ID for REST API

 This section explains how to configure a conversation ID for a REST API, ensuring that interactions are unique to each end user.
 This is crucial for maintaining context and providing personalized experiences.